Treaty of Versailles: American aims

 Before the American entry into the war, Wilson had talked of a "peace without victory".
 This position fluctuated following the US entry into the war.
 Wilson spoke of the German aggressors, with whom there could be no compromised peace.

 On 8 January 1918, however, Wilson delivered a speech (known as the Fourteen Points) that declared the American peace objectives: the rebuilding of the European economy, self-determination of European and Middle Eastern ethnic groups, the promotion of free trade, the creation of appropriate mandates for former colonies, and above all, the creation of a powerful League of Nations that would ensure the peace.
 The aim of the latter was to provide a forum to revise the peace treaties as needed, and deal with problems that arose as a result of the peace and the rise of new states.

 Wilson brought along top intellectuals as advisors to the American peace delegation, and the overall American position echoed the Fourteen Points.
 Wilson firmly opposed harsh treatment on Germany.
 While the British and French wanted to largely annex the German colonial empire, Wilson saw that as a violation of the fundamental principles of justice and human rights of the native populations, and favored them having the right of self-determination via the creation of mandates.
 The promoted idea called for the major powers to act as disinterested trustees over a region, aiding the native populations until they could govern themselves.

 In spite of this position and in order to ensure that Japan did not refuse to join the League of Nations, Wilson favored turning over the former German colony of Shandong, in Eastern China, to the Japanese Empire rather than return the area to the Republic of China's control.

 Further confounding the Americans, was US internal partisan politics.
 In November 1918, the Republican Party won the Senate election by a slim margin.
 Wilson, a Democrat, refused to include prominent Republicans in the American delegation making his efforts seem partisan, and contributed to a risk of political defeat at home.

+On the subject of war crimes, the Americans differed to the British and French in that Wilson's proposal was that any trial of the Kaiser should be solely a political and moral affair, and not one of criminal responsibility, meaning that the death penalty would be precluded.
+This was based on the American view, particularly those of Robert Lansing, that there was no applicable law under which the Kaiser could be tried.
+Additionally, the Americans favoured trying other German war criminals before military tribunals rather than an international court, with prosecutions being limited to "violation[s] of the laws and customs of war", and opposed any trials based on violations against what was called "laws of humanity".